 Most image-editing software and photography sharing sites these days makes it easy for you to add tags to photos.
 Some even let you even do it in batches, saving you valuable time.
 But first and foremost you need to make sure your camera is updated with all of your personal information.
 This helps protect you as the copyright owner of your images, and is an important exercise for anyone storing and sharing large amounts of photos.
 Your camera will have come with software drivers with which you should be able to add personal information to your images’ metadata.

 There are all sorts of photo management systems and software available these days – some free and some for a small fee.
 Popular options include Adobe’s Bridge and Elements Organizer platforms, Google’s Picasa and Windows Live.
 Most camera manufacturers also have their own photo management software you can download, although Canon’s going one step better with its irista service that lets you store and manage you pictures from anywhere and at any time.

 One would think that this far into the digital age we wouldn’t need to preach the importance of backing up files, but who among us has never lost files entirely because it’d been a while since they last backed up?
 Again, make it routine to back-up your files routinely, every time you transfer a new batch of images to your computer.
 Aim to keep them in at least two places – and consider using cloud storage as an additional back-up for peace of mind.

 Cloud storage for photographers

-You’ve probably heard a lot about cloud storage recently, but what exactly is it?
+You’ve probably heard a lot about cloud storage recently… but what exactly is cloud storage?
 In short, it means saving all of your data to a storage system owned by someone else.
 Someone has a remote database and for a small fee you pay to store your images on that database.
 Your internet connection allows you to access it.
 Pretty straightforward, and it’s an option that many people are turning to when it comes to photo management as it lets you store your images in one central place.